 This method of caravan stabilisation is the most popular; however, the question remains whether this configuration is the best method to deploy.

 Latitude movement or sway could be handled better if the legs were lowered approximately 30 degrees past the side of the caravan.

 This form of deployment would provide a larger base than the wheelbase of the camper or caravan.

 The greater the base, the more stability applied to the camper.

 Surprisingly, larger caravans require better methods of stabilisation than smaller campers.
-This is because multiple people can be one end of the caravan and no one in the other end.
+This is because multiple people can be one end of the caravan and no one at the other end.

 Drop Leg Deployment

 The camper in the photo above has an innovative method of deploying his Manutec drop legs.

 These legs satisfy downward pressure when weight is added to the rear of the camper, possibly during sleeping.
 However, it fails to prevent latitude sway.

 Changing the angle of the legs would give the owner the perfect near result.